moferreira/prower_meter/README.md

 other makes used in the Portugal.
 To use it in another country you may need to change the registers addresses it uses to collect data.

-The script has been tested on an ASUS Tinker with a USB RS485 adapter running Linaro OS.
+The script has been tested on an ASUS Tinker, running Linaro OS and with a USB RS485 adapter.

 The collected counters are:
 ```